FogMoe/Token/docs/en/docs/tokenomics.md

 - For DAO operations and management.

 ## Token Mechanism
+This mechanism will not be activated until the market cap reaches a certain level.
 - **Minting and Burning:** Decided by DAO vote.
 - **Minting:** New tokens only under specific conditions, subject to DAO approval.
 - **Burning:** Token supply can be reduced; also requires DAO approval.